Comparing FSD Pharma (HUGE) and Its Competitors

 |-46.37%

-0.3% of FSD Pharma shares are held by institutional investors.
-Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
-25.8% of shares of all “Medicinals & botanicals” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+0.3% of FSD Pharma shares are owned by institutional investors.
+Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
+25.8% of shares of all “Medicinals & botanicals” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Summary